khankhelasim/Open_Source/RHCSA_Rapid_Track/Lab_11:Introduction_to_SELinux/README.md

 This lab introduces **SELinux (Security-Enhanced Linux)**, a core security feature in RHEL-based systems.
 You will learn how to verify SELinux installation, understand and switch between its operating modes, and inspect or modify SELinux file contexts.

-This **README is fully ready-made and GitHub-ready** — copy and upload in one click, no edits required.

 ---